choonghyunryu/dlookr/README.md

 ##### Optimal Binning with `binning_by()`

-`binning_by()` converts a numeric variable into a categorical variable by optimal binning.
+`binning_by()` transforms a numeric variable into a categorical variable by optimal binning.
 This method is often used when developing a `scorecard model`.

-The following `binning_by()` example optimally binning `Advertising` if `US` is a target variable with a binary class.
+The following `binning_by()` example optimally binning `Advertising` considering the target variable `US` with a binary class.

 ``` r
 # optimal binning